Croatia on a map

 For families, Croatia is an absolute dream.
 The easy-going vibe, pedestrian-friendly old towns, gleaming beaches, and overt hospitality and warmth toward children make it incredibly accessible.
 Kids can explore Roman ruins and medieval ramparts, see glassblowing demos on idyllic islands, and delight in all the gluten-free treats with zero issues.

-Speaking of accessibility and safety, Croatia feels exceedingly welcoming and secure for international visitors too.
+Speaking of accessibility and safety, Croatia feels exceedingly welcoming and secure for international visitors.
+If you’re wondering, is Croatia safe for tourists, the answer is easy: Croatia prides itself on being an incredibly safe destination with a friendly attitude toward visitors from all over the world.
 English is very widely spoken, even outside of major cities.
 And while costs aren’t necessarily cheap, the value is exceptional given the quality of food, accommodations, and experiences you have.

 Overall, Croatia may just be the perfect European destination – especially if you’re gluten-free.
 Its unique cultural cocktail, wealth of ancient sites, stunning natural scenery, unbelievable food scene, and ease of travel make it both fascinating and stress-free to explore.
 Add in the warm hospitality and widespread gluten-free options, and this undiscovered gem truly shines for gluten-free adventurers.